laravel/docs/billing.md

         'custom_option' => $value,
     ]);

-You can also use the single charge method even if you aren't working with Stripe customers.
-For example, when you're capturing donations:
+You may also use the `charge` method without an underlying customer or user:

     use App\User;